What is Considered a Sex Crime in Minnesota?

 Third-Degree Criminal Sexual Conduct

 Third-degree criminal sexual conduct is essentially the crime of statutory rape.
-This criminal offense covers sexual penetration of a minor by a person that was close to their age.
+This criminal offense covers the sexual penetration of a minor by a person that was close to their age.
 Third-degree criminal sexual conduct also covers sexual penetration by persons in a position of power.
 Some examples include correctional facility staff or clergy members.
 The penalty for a third-degree criminal sexual conduct conviction includes a maximum prison term of 15 years and a fine of no more than $30,000.

 Fourth-Degree Criminal Sexual Conduct